auth0/magic/docs/encryption.md

 ### magic.PwdEncryptStream | magic.PwdDecryptStream

-Implements the same cryptographic protocols as magic.EncryptStream/magic.DecryptStream.
-The only difference is that PwdEncryptStream and PwdDecryptStream derive a key from a given password instead of requiring the key as an input.
+Implements the same cryptographic protocols as `magic.EncryptStream/magic.DecryptStream`.
+The only difference is that `PwdEncryptStream` and `PwdDecryptStream` derive a key from a given password instead of requiring the key as an input.

 Only use these functions when encryption derived from a password is required.
-Otherwise, magic.EncryptStream/magic.DecryptStream is a more secure choice.
+Otherwise, `magic.EncryptStream/magic.DecryptStream` is a more secure choice.

 ```js
   // key generation